Artists in Residence

 Creative Ireland and the Carlow County Council Arts Office are dedicated to fostering meaningful creative engagement within our communities.
 By supporting artists to collaborate, imagine, and create alongside local people, we champion artistic excellence while ensuring that creativity is accessible, inclusive, and rooted in shared experience.

-In May 2025, a call went out for a new artist residency programme hosted in Forward Steps Family Resource Centre, Tullow, entitled 'Sharing our Spaces'.
+In May 2025, a call went out for a new artist residency programme hosted in Forward Steps Family Resource Centre, Tullow.

 In September 2025, Philip Cullen began his residency, bringing with him years of expertise.
 Philip is a highly skilled artist who trained in The Crawford college of Art and Design specialising in sculpture, film and creative writing.
 He has worked as a community artist since 1995 and has exhibited in Ireland, Belgium and Luxembourg as well as completing many public and private commissions.

-Philips approach centres on listening and invites participants to take ownership of their own artistic journey, whether through percussion, creative writing, painting or sculpture.
-Philips gentle facilitation style helps people step into creativity with confidence.
+Philip's approach centers on listening and invites participants to take ownership of their own artistic journey, whether through percussion, creative writing, painting or sculpture.
+Philip's gentle facilitation style helps people step into creativity with confidence.

-The group, which have creatively named themselves Blathra, meet every Thursday morning in Forward Steps Family Resource Centre.
-Led by Philips expertise, they have grown in confidence and have created a supportive and expressionist environment.
-They have collaborated on a piece that will be displayed in Tullow Library on Thursday 5th of February 2026.
-The group are already looking ahead to their next creation which they envision will be bigger, bolder and even more ambitious.
+The group, which have creatively named themselves Blathra, meet every Thursday morning in their new location-Tullow Men’s Shed.
+Led by Philip's expertise, they have grown in confidence and have created a supportive and expressionist environment.
+The group are currently working on two outdoor art pieces which will be displayed in Tullow.

 Philip’s work shows what is possible when an artist doesn’t just work in a community but works with it.
 Creative Ireland and Carlow County Council Arts office are delighted to support this residency and create a space where art belongs to everyone.